hyundai-robotics/doc-hi6-operation/book.md

 [__SOURCE](7-system/5-application-parameter/23-scurve-condition/2-acceldecel-parameter.md)
 # 7.5.23.2 Acceleration/Deceleration Parameters

-S‑curve conditions and **maximum jerk** complement each other.
-When optimizing a process with only the S‑curve setting proves difficult, or when you need to adjust the maximum jerk limit for each joint, you adjust the parameters.
+S-curve conditions and **maximum jerk** complement each other.
+When optimizing a process with only the S-curve setting proves difficult, or when you need to adjust the maximum jerk limit for each joint, you adjust the parameters.

 ![](../../../_assets/tp630/s-curve_acceldecel_parameter.png)